-Click the image to see the live demo.
+Click on the link or the image below to see the live http://jsphkhan.github.io/html5_svgmap/.

 Note: The script code needs a bit of re-factoring.
 I am working on it partially due to time constraints.
 Once you have the code, you can modify it as per your needs.

 FOr the source code you can grab it from the Git repo: https://github.com/jsphkhan/jsphkhan.github.io/tree/master/html5_svgmap

 We know that we can write inline SVG or SVG tags directly in HTML5 document, but not all browsers support that.
 Here is a compatibility table that displays the support of inline SVG in HTML5 in modern desktop and mobile web browsers.